Shopify/minitest-silence/README.md

 ## Usage

-The plugin will be aiutomatically activated by Minitest if it is in your application's bundle.
+The plugin will be automatically activated by Minitest if it is in your application's bundle.

 - By default, it will simply discard any output writting to `STDOUT` or `STDERR` by your tests.
 - When specifying `--verbose`, the output will be buffered and written to the `STDOUT` inside a box that makes clear what test the output originated from.